-Chicago Southwest Development Corporation, in partnership with Saint Anthony Hospital, CEO Guy A. Medaglia is spearheading a project that will serve as a model to change the face of community development across the country.
-Together, these organizations have a legacy in the Chicago area of serving as leaders, staying true to their inclusive, neighborhood driven philosophy to strengthen the community through the power of partnership and quality health care that leaves no one behind.
+Chicago Southwest Development Corporation and its CEO Guy A. Medaglia are spearheading a project that will serve as a model to change the face of community development across the country.

 Once the campus is built, the income from its for-profit elements will supplement the financial needs of the not-for-profit elements, providing a much-needed solution to deliver medical, education and other services to the community.

 Current plans for the campus include:

-- Retail tenants, providing community members access to food, clothing and household items.
+- Retail tenants, providing community members access to jobs, food, clothing and household items.

 - A hospitality center for community members to rent for personal use.